jdrudolph/mindmaps-2-tex-converter/README.md

 To create mindmaps I can recommend free mind : [project page and download](http://freemind.sourceforge.net/wiki/index.php/Main_Page)

-Usage: download files.
-Then open python interpreter e.g. ipython and type

-    from texcreator import *

-    convert_mm_2_beamer('/path/to/MindMap.mm','/path/to/beamer.tex')

-    convert_mm_2_tex('/path/to/MindMap.mm','/path/to/list.tex')

-On UNIX systems texcreator can be used as stand-alone (map to list only).
+On UNIX systems texcreator can be used as stand-alone.
 Run once:

     chmod +x texcreator.py

-And now invoce with:

-    ./texcreator.py /path/to/MindMap.mm /path/to/list.tex
+Type `./texcreator.py --help` for usage information

-afterwards create pdf from latex file in command line as follows:
+Afterwards create pdf from latex file in command line as follows:

-    pdflatex /path/to/latex_file.tex
+    rubber -d /path/to/latex_file.tex

+`rubber` is a convenient wrapper for pdflatex
+A more integrated workflow might look like:

+    ./texcreator.py /path/to/MindMap.mm --to beamer | rubber-pipe -d > presentation.pdf

 Enjoy!